 One of the most profound advocates of STEM-focused education is Dean Kamen.
 Kamen has quite the resume as the inventor of the first wearable, diabetic insulin pump, as well as the Segway and the FDA-approved prosthetic LUKE Arm.
 But perhaps his most impactful project has been the FIRST organization, which he founded in 1989.

-FIRST—which stands for ‘For Inspiration and Recognition of Science and Technology’—was created to encourage young people to participate in fields of technology through mentorship, competitions, and other educational programming.
+FIRST—which stands for ‘For Inspiration and Recognition of Science and Technology’—was created to encourage young people to participate in fields of technology through mentorship, competitions, and educational programming.
 The ultimate goal is to foster confidence, leadership, and knowledge across the board.

 Beyond being an outstanding educational outlet, the winners of FIRST competitions are awarded a portion of an $80M scholarship fund.
 With more than 570,000 students participating in the FIRST organization this year alone, it’s clear that Kamen and FIRST are working wonders in promoting the fields of science and technology to our future generations.